feitgemel/Open-CV/Atari-GrandPrix/README.md

 You can find the link for the [tutorial](https://youtu.be/e2EpH9SDSMs) here.

-You can find more Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4YaA2ZvUlF54g1U0J2BXkT9)
+You can find more Atari projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4YaA2ZvUlF54g1U0J2BXkT9)

 Enjoy